Get to grips with Vocabulary in English!

-Our virtual classes complement our e-learning materials, giving you the opportunity to put your new English vocabulary into practice.
+Our online classes complement our e-learning materials, giving you the opportunity to put your new English vocabulary into practice.

 One of the main advantages of learning as a virtual student, is the benefit of a teacher’s close guidance and advice.
-Our English teachers are all native speakers with TESOL qualifications and the necessary experience in business English to ensure that you reach your goals.
+Our English teachers are all native speakers with TESOL qualifications and the necessary experience in Business to ensure that you reach your goals.

 If independent study online feels a little daunting, virtual lessons are the perfect way to make sure you can regularly touch base with a qualified guide and keep on track to achieve your goals.

 If you opt for individual lessons, you can determine exactly what you study each lesson.
 So, if you’re still wondering how to learn English vocabulary, why not book yourself an individual session with one of our virtual teachers and find the answer together?